adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ### Suppressing the Elapsed Time ###

-By default, Google Test prints the time it takes to run each test.
-To suppress that, run the test program with the `--gtest_print_time=0` command line flag.
+By default, Google Test prints the time it takes to run each out.
+To suppress that, run the out program with the `--gtest_print_time=0` command line flag.
 Setting the `GTEST_PRINT_TIME` environment variable to `0` has the same effect.